Bieker Moth

 Wing Beams and Solid Wings

-The wing beams are high modulus pre-preg carbon, constructed as a single piece using bladder moulding.
-They are designed to eliminate the need for compression struts and unnecessary joins.
-This rigid wing frame also reduces windage and streamlines the platform.
+The wing beams are high modulus pre-preg carbon, designed to eliminate the need for compression struts and unnecessary joins.

 The low drag verticals have less area.
 They are shorter and also narrower in some areas.
 As a result they are also lighter.